RiccardoColella/DNAlogue/README.md

-# DNALogue
+## DNALogue
-Chatbot aiming to translate NL to GMQL
+Chatbot aiming to translate Natural Language to GMQL

+#Getting started
+Type `npm start` for starting the server